Aichi-Chang/bookdoctor/README.md

 ### 🔮 Potential Future Features ###

 * When doctor is going to select a patient to write their medical history, they will be able to see all registered patients.
 We should check whether this is a real patient before putting the patients in doctor's patient list.
 This feature will reqiore manual check with the admin role in the backend and would require more information from the patient as well(their NI number, address and etc.)

+* Set up a score system that if a patient did not show up for up to three times of their appointment, they will be moved to the black list and will be banned to use this online booking app.
+The surgery or the doctor could enter their patients' score manually, and if the array of score is >= 3 then they will be noted as black list patent.

 * Users will be able to choose their own avatar